tmayurimayuri78-dot/library-management-mysql/README.md

 - Create stored procedures for borrowing/returning books.
 - Build a front-end interface (HTML/CSS/JS or Java).

+IMPORTANT POINT
+-I only create a 20 students details , and 5 book database , if you want more datas you can be use the code to assign multi values
+- And borrowed book fees in null . because  they all the students retuen the before the  due data

 This README gives clarity for anyone who downloads your repo.
 It explains what’s inside, how to run it, and what features are implemented.
 Would you like me to also draft a sample students.csv file format so that others can test your script easily?